Cyberexe1/ASTRA/README.md

 Most web reconnaissance starts the same way: open DevTools, watch the Network tab, click around, then manually pick apart headers, certificates, cookies, and third-party calls.
 It's slow, it's easy to miss things, and the findings live in your head instead of in a report.

-ASTRA collapses that workflow into a single action.
-It is three things at once:
+ASTRA collapses that workflow into a single action, and extends it to source code.
+It is several things at once:

 1. **A network capture engine** — a headless Chromium instance, controlled by Playwright, that loads any URL and records the full request/response timeline exactly as a browser sees it.
-2. **A security analysis suite** — ten focused modules that each examine the captured traffic (and in a few cases make their own follow-up probes) for a specific class of problem: TLS, headers, cookies, CORS, CSP, technology fingerprinting, CMS attack surface, API/secret exposure, DNS, and active vulnerabilities.
+2. **A security analysis suite** — focused modules that each examine the captured traffic (and in a few cases make their own follow-up probes) for a specific class of problem: TLS, security headers, cookies, CORS, CSP, technology fingerprinting + CVE correlation, CMS attack surface, API/secret exposure, DNS, mixed content, and active vulnerabilities.
+3. **A GitHub repo scanner** — a second input mode that pulls a repository's source (GitHub API or full `git clone`) and scans for leaked secrets, vulnerable dependencies, CI/CD workflow risks, repo hygiene, and insecure code patterns.
-3. **An AI reporting layer** — the consolidated scan output is streamed to a large language model (Groq's `llama-3.3-70b-versatile`) which produces an executive summary, ranked findings, and a remediation plan, and then answers follow-up questions in a chat.
+4. **An AI reporting layer** — the consolidated scan output is streamed to a large language model (Groq's `llama-3.3-70b-versatile`) which produces an executive summary, ranked findings, and a remediation plan, and then answers follow-up questions in a chat.

-The same core analysis runs in three delivery modes: a full Electron desktop app, a command-line tool, and a lightweight Express web dashboard.
+The website analysis core runs in three delivery modes: a full Electron desktop app, a command-line tool, and a lightweight Express web dashboard.
+The repo scanner runs in the desktop app.

 ---